 Meet the Governors

-Strategic support: helping the head teacher and her team set down the schools development plans.
+Strategic support: helping the Headteacher and team set down the school's development plans.

 Critical Friendship: being supportive but always challenging the school to strive to do better.

 Performance Management: monitoring the school's performance, and working with the head teacher and her team to address any issues.

 Capital Planning: making sure the plans and funding are in place to continually keep the school premises and equipment up to date and fit for purpose.

 The full board meets at least once a term.
 There are then two main sub-committees, the Premises and Finance Committee (PFP) and the Curriculum, Admissions, Discipline and Administration Committee (CADAC).
 These committees meet more frequently, ensuring all the plans and recommendations of the Full Governing body are being carried out.